mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 For starters, I want to touch on the difference between electricity and energy.
 Energy can come in many forms: electricity, coal, oil, natural gas, wood in your fireplace, etc. Electricity is a form of energy that powers our lights, TVs, microwaves, and more.

 Currently, there are some things that we power with an energy other than electricity: planes (jet fuel via oil), construction vehicles and freight trains (diesel fuel via oil), and container ships (heavy fuel oil via oil) to name a few.
-These use energy but are going to be difficult to electrify due to our current electricity storage methods being too heavy and not enough energy density.
+These use energy but are going to be difficult to electrify due to our current electricity storage methods being too heavy and not having enough energy density.

 In this article I'm going to talk about two different things:
 1. Making all of our *electricity* generation via solar panels
 2. Making all of our *energy* generation via solar panels

 The former is possible today.
-This would be replacing our coal and natural gas electricity generation plants with solar (will also need some energy storage for the nights, but I will ignore that for simplicity).
-The latter is not currently feasible as we do not have electric replacements for airplanes, construction vehicles, container ships, etc. But, I am going to convert the energy of the fuel used by those machines into an electrical representation (ex. one gallon of gasoline contains ~34kWh).
+This would be replacing our coal, natural gas, wind, hydropower, etc. electricity generation plants with solar (will also need energy storage for the nights when the sun isn't shining, but I will ignore that for simplicity).
+The latter is not currently feasible as we do not have electric replacements for airplanes, construction vehicles, container ships, etc. But, we can calculate the energy of the fuel used by those machines (ex. one gallon of gasoline contains ~34kWh).
 From there, I can see (hypothetically) how much solar would be needed to create all the energy we use in the chance that we electrify our economy in the future.

 Let's dive in.